Browser does not support script.

 Workshops are usually Wednesday 1-2pm.
-Everyone interested in development economics and pro-poor policy making is welcome.
+Everyone interested in development economics, political economy, and economic history is welcome.

 Our Centre for research on Globalisation and Economic Policy holds a weekly seminar, attracting speakers with high international visibility.
 On Zoom Tuesday 3-4.15pm unless stated otherwise.

-A series of seminars/workshops Thursdays 4-5pm, focusing on theoretical and applied time series analysis, and applied microeconometrics.
+A series of seminars/workshops Thursdays 12.30-2pm (unless otherwise stated), focusing on theoretical and applied time series analysis, and applied microeconometrics.

 Talks on key areas of research at the intersection of politics and economics.
 Thursdays 3-4pm on Zoom.